jakob-schuster/matchbox-alpha/README.md

 Sometimes, a read contains a sequence from a known list of sequences (e.g. a barcode list).
 With the `for` syntax, you can introduce a named parameter to handle such regions.
 For each value from the list that can be used match the pattern, the branch is executed. *I'm adding a feature to specify whether you want to execute the branch for all matching barcodes, or just the best matching one.*

 **Example:** Load a list of barcodes from `barcodes.tsv`.
 If a read contains a primer immediately followed by a barcode sequence, send the read to `filtered.fq`.
 Also, send the name of the matched barcode to `counts`, to quantify which barcodes appeared most frequently.
-If a read did not contain the primer + barcode structure, send it to `bad.fq`.
+If a read did not contain the primer and barcode structure, send it to `bad.fq`.
 (For this script to work, your barcode TSV must contain columns called 'name' and 'seq'.)

 ```python
 primer: AGTCAGTGCTAG